Gert-dev/php-ide-serenata/README.md

   * **[php-integrator-linter](https://github.com/Gert-dev/php-integrator-linter)** - Shows indexing errors and problems with your code.
   * **[php-integrator-symbol-viewer](https://github.com/tocjent/php-integrator-symbol-viewer)** - Provides a side panel listing class symbols with search and filter features.

-The source code was originally based on the php-autocomplete-plus code base and provides various improvements as well as separation of the various components into separate packages.
+The source code was originally based on the php-autocomplete-plus code base, but has significantly diverged from it since then.

 ## What do I need to do to make it work?
 Currently the following is required in order to get the package up and running: